Superresolution microscopy of optical fields using tweezer-trapped single atoms

-A number of techniques use cold atoms for spatial tomography of material properties and electromagnetic fields~\cite{veng07mag,Brantut2008,Gierling2011,Lee2014,Yang2017}.
-Here, we harness the ability to trap, position, and detect single neutral atoms to construct a scanning-probe quantum sensor~\cite{Bian2021} that measures optical fields with high spatial resolution.
-The sensing medium is a single $^{87}$Rb atom trapped within a tightly focused optical tweezer trap, and driven with near-resonant light.
-By measuring the optical fluorescence rate, we determine the shift induced on the atomic resonance frequency by local optical fields, and, thereby, the local background optical intensity.
-We apply our sensor to optical test patterns formed by long-wavelength (LW, \SI{1560}{nm}) and short-wavelength (SW, \SI{780}{nm}) TEM$_{00}$ standing-wave modes of a Fabry-P\'{e}rot optical resonator.
-We measure a sensor spatial resolution of \SI{300}{nm}, below the resolution limit set by the detection light at a wavelength of \SI{780}{nm}, and thus achieving super resolution.
+A number of techniques use cold atoms for spatial tomography of material properties and electromagnetic fields~\cite{Guthorlein2001,veng07mag,Brantut2008,Gierling2011,Lee2014,Yang2017}.
+Complementary techniques use electromagnetic fields to perform superresolution microscopy of cold atom systems~\cite{McDonald2019,Subhankar2019}.
+Here, we harness the ability to trap, position, and detect single neutral atoms to construct a scanning probe quantum sensor~\cite{Bian2021} that measures optical fields with high spatial resolution.
+The sensing medium is a single $^{87}$Rb atom trapped within a tightly focused optical tweezer trap and driven with near-resonant light.
+By measuring the optical fluorescence rate, we determine the shift induced on the atomic resonance frequency by local optical fields and, thereby, the local background optical intensity.
+We apply our sensor to optical test patterns formed by long-wavelength (LW, \SI{1560}{nm}) and short-wavelength (SW, \SI{781}{nm}) TEM$_{00}$ standing-wave modes of a Fabry-P\'{e}rot optical resonator.
+We measure a sensor spatial resolution of \SI{300}{nm}, below the resolution limit set by the detected fluorescence light at a wavelength of \SI{780}{nm}, thus achieving superresolution.

 Operation of the sensor relies on basic properties of light-atom interactions.
 An atom in free space scatters light at a rate given by